uvasomrc/ed-platform/backend/README.md

 # Development

-There is a bash script in .env that will automatically activate the ed-platform environment, and set some evironment variables.
+There is a bash script in .env that will automatically activate the ed-platform environment, and set some environment variables.
 This script will run automatically when you cd into the directory if you have installed [autoenv](https://github.com/kennethreitz/autoenv) These instructions will work for Mac and Linux systems: